LogicBoots/mankrish/README.md

-# Mankrish Global - AI-Powered Robotics Website
+# Mamle International - AI-Powered Robotics Website

-A modern, responsive website for Mankrish Global, a dynamic startup revolutionizing healthcare and household automation with AI-powered robotics.
+A modern, responsive website for Mamle International, a dynamic startup revolutionizing healthcare and household automation with AI-powered robotics.
 Built with React + Vite, styled with Tailwind CSS, and featuring smooth animations with Framer Motion.

 ## 🚀 Features